mahmoudZakaria90/albert-wiki/README.md

 The used method "Parse API".

 it comes with 10 supported languages:
 - English
 - French
 - German
 - Italian
 - Russian
 - Spanish
 - Japanese
 - Turkish
 - Low Saxon
 - Hindi

-**Note**: There is no support for Arabic in the API, although it's already loading on wikipedia site itself.
+**Note**: Using Wikimeida REST API is not stable at the moment, but we can get back to use it until it's operational https://en.wiktionary.org/api/rest_v1/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).